interrupt-software/terraform-provider-hashicups/README.md

 ##### Terraform OSS

-The intent is to reference the provider without any localized depencendies.
-In this case, there is no `.terraformrc` and or environment variables to override the default download location of the provider.
+The intent is to reference the provider without any localized dependencies.
+In this case, there is no `.terraformrc` or environment variables to override the default download location of the provider.
 The essential reference in the [main.tf](./hashicups-cli/main.tf) is the following block.

 ```
 terraform {